 Where or how did we get to the number of days in one year, and how did it begin?

 The calendar, divided into two periods, the years before the birth of Jesus and A.D. means in the year of the Lord.
-Somewhere in time the year 0 was lost.
-Did you know that the year 1 A.D. immediately follows 1 B.C. so the year of the birth of Christ is missing.
-If you study the science you will hear that Christ was really born four years before his birth, or was he?
+Somewhere in time, the year 0 was lost.
+Did you know that the year 1 A.D. immediately follows 1 B.C. so the year of the birth of Christ is missing?
+If you study science you will hear that Christ was really born four years before his birth, or was he?

-Did you know that if you turned the calendar pages backwards you would find the year exactly opposite in time.
+Did you know that if you turned the calendar pages backward you would find the year exactly opposite in time?
 But learning this – we still have birthdays, we still move ahead, and have time to celebrate life.

 When did numbers begin to show up on each year?

-The Hebrew calendar dates back to the beginning of the world and their calculation to be 3760 years and three month B.C. and they still follow this fictitious calendar, since science has proven them wrong.
+The Hebrew calendar dates back to the beginning of the world and their calculation to be 3760 years and three months B.C. they still follow this fictitious calendar, since science has proven them wrong.

 I had to laugh, this seemed so “now” when I learned about the Greeks, who believed their calendar began during their first sports game “Olympic” in the years 776 B.C.
 If you notice each area of the world had their own reason to begin the year, and number them.